Project validation and verification

 10. Planting sites

-16. Voluntary GHG standards (VCS/CCB, Gold Standard, PlanVivo, REDD+)
+17. Voluntary greenhouse gas standards (VCS/CCB, Gold Standard, PlanVivo, REDD+), if applicable

-As the VQS score remains a novel tool in our Projects department's verification toolbox, it's not yet publicized on the given project's Tree-Nation profile.
-We expect to publish and update VQS scores systematically on the Tree-Nation platform in the near future.
+As the VQS score remains a novel tool in our Projects department's verification toolbox, it is not yet publicized on Tree-Nation project profiles.
+We expect to publish and update VQS scores systematically in the near future.